mcstastney/TeamGreen/README.md

 ## License
 [GNU General Public License v3.0](License)

-## Evidence of Gti and Github skills
+## Evidence of Git and Github skills

 ### Checking the status of a file